ade-iqbal/Spring-Boot-School-API/README.md

 # Spring-Boot-School-API

-This repository is a repository as a University API meant for learning spring boot using mongodb
+This repository is a repository as a SchoolAPI meant for learning spring boot using mongodb

 # Documentation